 The PulseBlasterDDS-II-300-AWG is a digital system built in CMOS technology and powered off a 3.3 V DC source.
 It will accept external clock signals that conform to the low-voltage 3.3 V TTL standard only.
 Negative voltage below 0 Volts would damage the processor chip, and thus any external sinusoidal signal would need to be converted to the positive-only TTL signal prior to using with the PulseBlasterDDS.
 The PulseBlasterDDS-II-300-AWG board is only designed to work with a 50 MHz clock.
+Note that that this refers to the on-board clock oscillator, not the PulseBlaster Core frequency(75MHz standard).
 A sub-ppm stable oven controlled oscillator is available.
 If your application calls for a different clock rate, please contact SpinCore Technologies.